pinskylab/climate_community_crossrealm/code/assemble_turnover_covariates.md

   - Strong trends with temperature change, but trends are pretty symmetric around no trend in temperature, which implies warming or cooling drives similar degree of community turnover.
-  - Some indication of less turnover for larger organisms (mass)
-  - Higher turnover on land with higher seasonality?
-  - More turnover for shorter-lived organisms?
-  - No really clear differences among realms.